 Congressman John Mica submits this Brief of Amicus Curiae as one of the principal authors of the Aviation and Transportation Security Act (ATSA), which created the Transportation Security Administration (TSA) and is the central piece of legislation at issue in this case.
-Congressman Mica represents the Seventh District of Florida; he is currently serving his tenth term in the U.S. House of Representatives.
-He is also the Chairman of the House Transportation and Infrastructure Committee, which has jurisdiction over aviation security matters in the U.S. House Representatives, and which considered and passed the ATSA.2
+Congressman Mica represents the Seventh District of Florida; he is currently serving his eleventh term in the U.S. House of Representatives.
+He was also the House Chairman of the Transportation and Infrastructure Committee, which has jurisdiction over aviation security matters in the U.S. House of Representatives, and which considered and passed the ATSA.2